makersacademy/CV/README.md

 A sentence about who and what you are.
 Then a sentence about what you've achieved.
 And then a sentence about what you're looking for: what you would ideally be doing, with whom and in what environment.

+I started studying coding a few months ago and I am now changing carrier to get a job as a junior developer.

 ## Skills

 #### This Skill